 War, war and more war!
 Off we go to 1914 and the trenches.
 The Irish Military War Museum offers fascinating insights into Irish participant’s involvement during both World Wars and other conflicts throughout history.
 The museum is a non-political, educational and historical resource to be enjoyed by all.
 It is very much a museum which gives a memorable experience entwined with knowledge.

-Evening’s entertainment will be a story of stories by a modern Seanchaí.
+Evening’s entertainment will be a story of stories by a modern day Seanchaí.
 The venue will ideally be outdoors weather permitting.
 Transport arranged.

 Today, we leave our base in Mullingar and travel west to explore the Aran islands!

-We will drive to Galway and fly out to the biggest island, Inishmore.
-Here, an excellent Visitor’s Centre, Ionad Arainn, provides a solid introduction to the history and culture of the island.
-Sites to see include the interesting remains of Arkin’s Castle, a Cromwellian fort that maintained a garrison during the 17th and 18th centuries.
+Upon arrival at Inishmore, an excellent Visitor’s Centre, Ionad Arainn, provides a solid introduction to the history and culture of the island.
+Sites to see include the interesting remains of Arkin’s Castle, a Cromwellian fort that maintained a garrison (British Army troops) during the 17th and 18th centuries.
 St. Ciaran’s Monastery, east of the village, where can be seen also several early cross-slabs, pillars and a holy well dedicated to the early saint.
 Also in this locality is the very early St. Soorney’s Church.